sunsunmonkey/code-sidecar/README.md

 2. Core modules handle API requests and orchestrate tasks.
 3. The webview UI communicates with the extension for user-facing interactions.

+## Chat Commands

+- `/init`: Generate or update `AGENTS.md` at the workspace root with concise, repo-specific guidance.

 ## Configuration

 This extension contributes these settings: